ejtaal/aa/README.rst

 UQW: Urdu Qaamoos ul Waheed
 ------------------------------------------------------------
-One of the best Arabic - Urdu dictionary.
+One of the best Arabic - Urdu dictionaries.

 How to use